cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 The following steps create one FQDN rule and one CIDR rule.

 1. First, create a YAML manifest for a FQDN-based rule.
-This example, adds egress to a Google Cloud Platform (GCP) storage bucket.
+This example adds egress to a couple of Google Cloud Platform (GCP) storage buckets.

     {% include_cached copy-clipboard.html %}
     ~~~yaml